Equine Massage & Bodywork

 ABOUT THE OWNER

-Maribeth Mills is the owner of Upping Stone and a certified equine massage therapist.
+Maribeth Mills is the owner of Upping Stone and certified in the Wilson-Meagher Method of Equine Sportsmassage.
 Upon obtaining her undergraduate and graduate degrees from Mary Washington University and the University of Virginia respectively, she spent 10 years in the urban planning and historic preservation fields.
 However, the birth of her two sons gave her a new perspective on life and the courage to fulfill her dream of working with horses.

 Maribeth lives in Roanoke, Virginia with her husband, two sons, and five furry children.
 When she’s not at the barn, Maribeth enjoys traveling with her husband, building Lego’s with her sons, and tackling home improvement projects.